IAJ Amicus Brief Committee

 The committee members’ areas of expertise include, but are not limited to: personal injury, insurance/subrogation issues, professional negligence, civil rights/constitutional law, consumer rights, product liability, trial practice generally, punitive damage issues, criminal law, employment law, workers' compensation.

-IAJ members are welcome to submit requests for amicus participation to the Chair of the Committee, Joel Fenton.
-Click here to email Joel.
+IAJ members are welcome to submit requests for amicus participation to the Chair of the Committee, Eashaan Vajpeyi.
+Click here to email Eashaan.
 Requests should include information about the case and any briefs that might be applicable to the appeal.
 All information should be submitted in electronic form.

 Information must be submitted in a timely fashion, as well.
 Under the Iowa Rules of Appellate Procedure, an Amicus Brief can only be filed by leave of Court.
 Then, if allowed, the brief is due within the same time allowed the party whose position the brief will support at the Court of Appeals level and within 14 days of an order granting further review at the Supreme Court level.
 Requests received too close to the deadlines or after deadlines make participation difficult or impossible (it is recommended that requests be made within 10 days of docketing).